 You can read about the Sandburgs through his North Carolina page on this website too: Carl Sandburg in North Carolina.

 Stops on the driving tour include his birthplace; his second, third, and fourth homes; a fire station; two colleges; the location of a former printing press; a railroad station; a hotel; a courthouse; and an auditorium.
-The population of Galesburg is approximately 32,000, about twice what it was in his day.
+The population of the town of Galesburg is about twice what it was in his day.

 “Valor is a gift.
 Those having it never know for sure whether they have it till the test comes.
 And those having it in one test never know for sure if they will have it when the next test comes.” — Carl Sandburg